Author Q&A with Katherine Barger

 At least that’s the plan.

-It all starts when his girlfriend dumps Rick on his sixteenth birthday for uploading cat videos from his bedroom when he … Continue reading
+It all starts when his girlfriend dumps Rick on his sixteenth birthday for uploading cat videos from his bedroom … Continue reading

 One of the best books I read recently happens to be Kenley Davidson’s debut novel, Traitor’s Masque.
 Today Kenley joins me to talk about what inspired the story and what’s coming next in the Andari Chronicles.